 This may sound a little nutty, but buying beauty products used to stress me out.
 I wanted great products that were effective and well-priced, but I also wanted them to be clean.
 But before I found BeautyCounter I always felt like I had to choose one over the other.
 Either it worked like a charm and it was full of toxic chemicals, or it was clean but I never really loved it.
 Now, I have both.
 Beauty products I absolutely love that are also clean and well-priced.
 Win.
 Win.
 Win.

 thredUP is my go-to sustainable online clothing shop.
 I have a slight addiction to pretty summer dresses, and I just haven't found the styles I like from many sustainable brands.

 Well, thredUP solved my summer dress dilemma!
 Everything at thredUP is used, so I can buy from brands that may not have a perfectly green supply chain yet, and not feel like I'm destroying the planet.
 I want to always support sustainable brands.
 But sustainable fashion has a long, long way to go.
 So in the meantime, this is my sustainable workaround so I can still dress the way I want, while still staying sustainability-minded.

 thredUP sells used clothes from brand names like Athleta and Anthropologie at up to 90% off retail prices.
 So if you want sustainable online shopping with a huge clothing selection, I do believe thredUP is the place for you.

 Made Trade sells ethically made and sustainable clothes, furniture, and accessories.
 I've also gotten one of my favorite dresses from Made Trade as well as my reusable face mask.
 That's the dress below.

-Made Trade is a trusted place to find small, ethical and sustainable brands that are hard to find offline.
+Made Trade is a trusted place to find small, ethical, and sustainable brands that are hard to find offline.
 Although I love the huge selection on thredUP, the pieces I buy on Made Trade are unique.
-When I wear them I always feel like I'm making statement.
+When I wear them I always feel like I'm making a statement.